ER-Visualizer/Visualizer/deliverables/iteration-plan.md

 ----

+#### Deployment and Github Workflow

+Describe your Git / GitHub workflow.
+Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.

+ * Be concise, yet precise.
+For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
+Who reviews the pull-requests?
+Who is responsible for merging them? etc.
+ * If applicable, specify any naming conventions or standards you decide to adopt.
+ * Describe your overall deployment process from writing code to viewing a live applicatioon
+ * What deployment tool(s) are you using and why
+ * Don't forget to **explain why** you chose this workflow or particular aspects of it!

+## Product

+#### Goals and tasks

+ * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
+ * Order the items from most to least important.
+ * Feel free (but not obligated) to specify some/all tasks as user stories.

+#### Artifacts

+List/describe the artifacts you will produce in order to present your project idea.

+ * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
+ * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
+Why is it useful for your team?)
+ * Be concise, yet precise.
+   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

 ### Highlights
 * We initially thought about using electron for developing the product since we can create a desktop app.
 In the end, we chose to use python for the backend and react for the front end becuase researchers are more comfortable using python.
 Our partner pointed out that they would prefer a product that can be modifed and passed on to other developers in the future, and python ended up being the better option.